AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 >[!NOTE]
 >
 >* Objects in Salesforce are restricted to 25 External fields, see [Custom Field Attributes](https://help.salesforce.com/s/articleView?id=sf.custom_field_attributes.htm&type=5).
->* This restriction implies you will only be able to have at a maximum 25 Experience Platform segment memberships active at any time.
+>* This restriction implies that you can only have a maximum of 25 Experience Platform segment memberships active at any time.
->* If you have reached this limit within Salesforce, you will need to remove the custom attribute from Salesforce that were used to store the segment status against older segments within Experience Platform before a new **[!UICONTROL Mapping ID]** can be used.
+>* If you have reached this limit within Salesforce, you must to remove the custom attribute from Salesforce that were used to store the segment status against older segments within Experience Platform before a new **[!UICONTROL Mapping ID]** can be used.

 Refer to the Adobe Experience Platform documentation for [Segment Membership Details schema field group](/help/xdm/field-groups/profile/segmentation.md) if you need guidance on segment statuses.